Open a PDF version to print this topic

 There are many things you can do to help yourself cope with stress.

-Realise when it's causing you a problem
+Realise when it is causing you a problem

 Identify what you can change